jdumars/cncorr/README.md

   </tr>
   <tr>
     <td>1.22</td>
-    <td>Customers (not just stakeholders) of programs and projects are clearly identified and consulted regularly during the progression of work.</td>
+    <td>Customers (not just stakeholders) of programs and projects are clearly identified and consulted regularly during the progression of work.
+This includes demonstrations of customer value.</td>
     <td></td>
   </tr>
   <tr>
     <td>1.23</td>
-    <td>Program and project-level retrospectives are held regularly.</td>
+    <td>Program and project-level retrospectives are held regularly at the end of each delivery cycle.</td>
     <td></td>
   </tr>
   <tr>